gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 **☑️ Possible Solution:** It is recommended to disable debug mode when deploying Flask applications to production environments.
 Flask is a flexible web framework for Python used to build web applications.
 Therefore, it is important to ensure that debug mode is disabled when deploying Flask applications in production environments.

+*Flask is a lightweight and flexible web framework for Python used to build web applications.
+It is classified as a micro-framework because it does not require particular tools or libraries.
+Flask allows developers to easily create web applications that can handle HTTP requests, process data, interact with databases, and return responses to users.
+It is often used for building small to medium-sized web applications, RESTful APIs, and other web services.
+Flask is highly customizable and modular, which makes it a popular choice among developers who want to build scalable and maintainable web applications quickly.*

 **Example of CWE-89**
 ```
 Issue: [B608:hardcoded_sql_expressions] Possible SQL injection vector through string-based query construction.